 Freestanding kayak racks can be used for indoor and outdoor storage.
 However, cover your kayaks adequately if you choose to place them outside.
 A waterproof kayak cover should be another investment in this case.

 As the name indicates, these kayak racks are mounted to a wall.
 They are generally easy to install and can be placed on the interior or exterior walls.
 The main benefit of these storage racks is that they do not take up unnecessary floor space but instead use unutilized wall space.

-However, depending on how high these mounts are placed, it can be rather difficult to lad a kayak onto the rack, especially if the kayak is large, heavy or the person loading it is short.
+However, depending on how high these mounts are placed, it can be rather tricky to lad a kayak onto the rack, especially if the kayak is large, heavy, or the person loading it is short.

 3. Ceiling-Mounted Kayak Storage Racks

 The main benefit of this kayak storage rack is that it uses overhead space, which is usually not used, making it incredibly space-efficient.